What you can connect

 Upload JSON (Postman export file)

-- In Add APIs, choose Upload JSON.
+- In Add APIs, select Upload JSON.

 postman.json. - Click Submit.